S-acharya57/Revisiting-C-CPP/CPP OOP/README.md

 - through the use of virtual functions and inheritance
 - call derived class methods through base class pointers or references
+- **dynamic polymorphism**
+- which method to call, decided at runtime

+- based on the actual type of the object pointed to by a base class pointer or reference
+- useful for scenarios where the exact type of object cannot be known at compile time

 **2. Compile time Polymorphism**

 - through method overloading or operator overloading
 - allows function or operator calls to be resolved at compile time based on the function signature or operator usage
+- the decision about which function or operator to call is made at compile time
+- binding of functions or operators is done at compile time
+- faster code execution, since calls to functions/operators are resolved during compilation